Skip to the main content

 • Response timeliness to patient questions, problems, and concerns.

-• Business practices impact on patient access to equipment, items, services, and information.
+• Impact of business practices on patient access to equipment, items, services, and information.

-• Billing and coding error frequency (for example, number of Medicare claims denied, errors the supplier finds in their records after we deny claims).
+• Billing and coding error frequency (for example, number of Medicare claims denied, errors the supplier finds in their records).

-• Patient adverse events due to inadequate services or malfunctioning equipment or items (for example, injuries, accidents, infection signs and symptoms, and hospitalizations); follow-up with the prescribing practitioner, other health care team members, the patient, and caregivers who identify it.
+• Patient adverse events due to inadequate services or malfunctioning equipment or items (for example, injuries, accidents, infection signs and symptoms, and hospitalizations).
+Follow up with the prescribing practitioner, other health care team members, the patient, and caregivers who identify the events.

 • Suppliers must get input from employees, customers, and referral sources when assessing operation and service quality.